jensbrak/SpamDetector/README.md

     * https://akismet.com/development/api/#comment-check

 # Usage
 See Code snippets below for example.
+Basically, do this:

 ## Code
 1. Add a reference to `Zon3.SpamDetector` in your Piranha project
 1. In `Startup.cs` register reqired services and hooks:
     1. Register `IHttpClientFactory` service
     1. Register `SpamDetector` service using `SpamDetectorOptions` for settings
-    1. Register `SpamDetector` as a Comment hook after Piranha has been)
+    1. Register `SpamDetector` as a Comment hook after Piranha has been setup

 ## Settings
 The class `SpamDetectorOptions` defines the options that can be set for SpamDetector.
+These options are read from settings file.
 The options available are:

 * `Enabled` (optional, default: `true`): If false, module will not send requests and leave comments unreviewed
 * `SpamApiUrl` (Required): the complete URL to the API to use for spam detection
 * `SiteUrl` (optional): the base URL of the site the comments are posted on.
-See Note 1.
+See Note 1 below.
 * `SiteLanguage` (optional, default: `"en-US"`): The language of the site the comments are posted on
 * `SiteEncoding` (optional, default: `"UTF8"`): The encoding of the site the comments are posted on
 * `UserRole` (optional, default: `"guest"`): The name of the user role comments are posted as
 * `IsTest` (optional, default: `true`): If true, all requests are marked 'test'.
-See Note 2.
+See Note 2 below.

-_Note 1: While SpamDetector will run without `SpamApiUrl` defined, it is highly recommended to set it to get reliable results.
+_Note 1: While SpamDetector will run without `SiteUrl` defined, it is highly recommended to set it to get reliable results.
 However, while testing it shouldn't matter (see `IsTest`)._

 _Note 2: While optional, the value of `IsTest` will have to be changed to `false` eventually.
 The reason for having to do this explicitly is to prevent undesired live requests to the API while setting up and testing._